-The key service areas of councils’ include human resource, finance, IT, education, emergency, environmental, leisure, property and social services, which means that whatever your background, education or work experience there is a job for you with your local council.
+The key service areas of councils’ include human resource, finance, IT, education, emergency, environmental, leisure, property and social services, which means that whatever your background, education or work experience there is probably a job that will suit you with your local council.

 The different types of council

 There are different types of council including county councils, district councils, London borough councils, metropolitan councils, English, Scottish and Welsh unitary councils and district councils in Northern Ireland.
 In primarily urban areas metropolitan and unitary councils provide all local council services.
 In other, mostly rural areas, responsibilities for service provision are split between county councils and district councils.
 So wherever you live there will be at least one local government employer close by who has a range of job vacancies.